 “The service takes the thinking out of the rough-in install process, so the temptation to freelance is much less,” Erny notes.
 “You still need to figure out how to get Pipe A to Pipe B, however putting all the essential piping-connection components in a single kit for a single apartment unit gives each installer a running start and a clearer direction.”

 It’s in the bag

-Major worked with Construction Services to create plumbing layouts for each of the 25 configurations.
-Kits — plastic bags carrying precise, hand-counted numbers of elbows, tees, rings and other PEX piping components — are then assembled to meet the specific needs of each design and marked clearly with the name of the individual apartment where they are to be installed.
+Major worked with the Uponor Kitting Services team to create plumbing layouts for each of the 25 configurations.
+Kits, which consist of plastic bags carrying precise, hand-counted numbers of elbows, tees, rings, and other PEX system components, are then assembled to meet the specific needs of each design and marked clearly with the name of the individual apartment where they are to be installed.

-“I just hand the mechanic the bag with the fittings and the drawing, saying ‘Follow the diagram.’
-All by itself, that speeds up the install process.”
+“I just hand the installer the bag with the fittings and the drawing, saying ‘Follow the diagram.’
+All by itself, that speeds up the install process,” he says.

 Eliminating material shortages, of course, spares Erny from the time-wasting dash to a local supply house for fill-ins, while his install crew cools their heels.
 “It may not seem like much, but that plastic bag containing everything we need takes a lot off my plate.”